 As Vermont’s climate gets warmer and wetter from climate change we will need to plan for potential health impacts that these changes will have on Vermonters.
 There will likely be more dangerously hot summer days, more pollen in the air, and more days of the year when ticks that carry Lyme disease can be out and biting.

 Across the United States and around the globe, serious health issues are already on the rise as a result of changes in climate.
 This is one more important reason to work together to reduce greenhouse gas emissions.

 How Hot is Too Hot?

 In the future, we can expect more days each year when temperatures reach unhealthy levels.
-On average over the past 30 years, there have been about six days per year when temperatures reached or exceeded 87°F. Projections by climate scientists show that we can expect 15 to 20 of these hot days per year by 2050, and 20 to 34 by the end of the century.
+On average over the past 30 years, there have been about six days per year when temperatures reached or exceeded 87°F. Projections by climate scientists show that we can expect an average of 15 to 20 of these hot days per year by 2050, and 20 to 34 by the end of the century.

 Tick and Mosquito Borne Diseases on the Rise